 Notions: Covered button kit, thread

-Cost: It was not terribly expensive as the fabrics were plain cotton and I only needed to buy covered buttons.
-I will try to go back and find my receipts.
+Cost: It was very inexpensive as the fabrics were plain cotton and I only needed to buy covered buttons, but I cannot find my receipts for an exact amount.

 - The fabric was a few inches shy of the recommended width.
 This only was a problem with the back skirt pieces, so I simply didn’t gather them as much.

 - I had to re-do the back gathering because it was pulling oddly, creating a sort of u-shaped drape that looked weird and bumped out (see below).
 In retrospect it isn’t as terrible as I remember it, but I still think I improved it by forcing the gathers as tightly in to the CB as possible.
 I suspect it comes from the drafting of an upward curve towards CB at the top edge of the skirt pieces, instead of it being on the bottom.
 Edited 2022: This was actually the wrong thing to do.
 That U-shaped drape is totally accurate to the drafting/silhouette of the time.